ArifDev99/My-Portfolio/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ## License
 This project is licensed under the MIT License.
-## Credits
-This project was created by Arif Rahaman.